 Six years later, I’ve gotten an MBA through an online program and tripled the annual gross revenue of my father’s small-town practice.
 I act as chief financial officer and/or controller for most of the major businesses in town.
 Ever since my father died, I’ve had the same plan—get my younger siblings through college, set my mom up for retirement, sell the business to some enterprising CPA looking to step into a successful practice, and then finally go see to the plans that were put on hold for six long years.

 Last year, my staff of seven and I cleared a million dollars in net revenue.
 For the non-accountants out there, that’s after expenses.
 That cool million means I have the tuition I need for my sisters and can set my mom up royally.
 This week I got a phone call from a headhunter I’ve been working with for a year as I test the waters to see what else might be out there for me now that I’ve fulfilled my obligations to my family.
-He’s set up an interview with a huge tech company in Austin for the end of next week, and he said they want me bad.
+He’s set up an interview with a huge tech company in Austin for this weekend, and he said they want me bad.
 It sure does feel good to be wanted.

 I’d be on my way out of Marfa forever if it wasn’t for one small, niggling detail named Lauren Davies, who also happens to own one of the few businesses in Marfa that doesn’t use the services of Garrett McKinley, CPA.

 I’ve had my theories as to why, theories that were confirmed on that one ill-fated night we spent in her bed in which everything that could go wrong did.
 She confessed that the chemistry that’s always simmered on a low boil between us stopped her from hiring me to handle her accounting.
 Turns out, that was probably a savvy move on her part, because the first time we decided to test that chemistry in the lab, so to speak, we created a disaster of epic proportions.
 I shudder thinking about my first-ever case of performance anxiety that led to one fumbling attempt after another to successfully close the deal.